 D.21-08-006 requires CAEATFA to report on several new metrics and key performance indicators, as well as those previously outlined in Resolution E-4900.
-Many of these metrics, such as number of loans, total amount financed, analysis of participants (including underserved borrowers), growth rates, and mean APR and loan values, were already included in CHEEF quarterly reports and GoGreen Home monthly data summaries prior to D.21-08-006.
+Many of these metrics, such as number of loans, total amount financed, analysis of participants (including underserved borrowers), growth rates, and mean APR and loan values, were already included in quarterly reports and data summaries prior to D.21-08-006.
 CAEATFA will continue to report on these metrics.

-Although D.21-08-006 does not require CAEATFA to report on the new metrics until the start of the new budget period in July 2022, CAEATFA plans to begin reporting on many of these metrics on an earlier timeline.
+Although D.21-08-006 does not require CAEATFA to report on the new metrics until the start of the new budget period in July 2022, CAEATFA has begun reporting on many of these metrics on an earlier timeline.
 For example, this report and the monthly data summaries for GoGreen Home now contain median loan size, median interest rates, and expanded reporting on geographic distribution of loans and non-energy benefits for borrowers.
 Some of the requested new reporting measures require resource dedication and establishment of new processes before they can be implemented.
-To report on energy savings, CAEATFA has worked with a technical consultant to create deemed savings estimates; the first version of the GoGreen Home Deemed Energy Savings Report, covering GoGreen Home activity from 2016-2021, will be released in Q2 2022 and periodically updated to incorporate future savings estimates.
+To report on energy savings, CAEATFA has worked with a technical consultant to create deemed savings estimates and published the first version of the GoGreen Home Deemed Energy Savings Report in April 2022, covering GoGreen Home activity from 2016 to 2021.
 To report on ethnicity and socioeconomic data, CAEATFA will institute a post-project survey and collect this data on a voluntary basis from participants.

-These and other newly required metrics will be added to quarterly reports on a rolling basis as CAEATFA establishes the operational changes necessary to report the data.
-It is estimated that all metrics required by D.21-08-006 will be fully incorporated into CHEEF quarterly reports by Q4 2022.
+These and other newly required metrics will be added to quarterly reports and in standalone documents on a rolling basis as CAEATFA establishes the operational changes necessary to report the data.
 Please see Appendix 9 for a detailed breakdown of reporting requirements and CAEATFA's compliance status.